 Dementia is a life-limiting illness, but it is very difficult to know how long someone with dementia will live for.

 If a person also has another life-limiting illness (such as cancer), it is often easier to know how quickly their condition will get worse.
 A person may die from another condition at any stage of having dementia.
 Someone in the later stages of dementia who does not have another life-limiting illness gets worse slowly over many months.
 They gradually:

 - become more frail

 - sleep more

-A person with later-stage dementia may have symptoms that suggest that they are close to death, but actually live with these symptoms for many months.
-This uncertainty makes planning for the end of someone’s life difficult.
+A person in the later stages of dementia may have symptoms that suggest that they are close to death, but actually live with these symptoms for many months.
+This uncertainty makes it very difficult to plan and put things in place for the end of someone’s life.

-For someone with later-stage dementia, the most common immediate cause of death is an infection such as pneumonia.
-There are changes when the person is within a few days or hours of dying (see ‘Recognising when someone is reaching the end of life’ below).
-Families often find these changes distressing.
-Healthcare staff can help to reassure relatives that the person is not suffering.
+For someone in the later stages of dementia, the most common immediate cause of their death is an infection such as pneumonia.
+At this point, the person is likely to be much frailer and have a weaker immune system, so is at greater risk of developing infections, which can last for a long time.
+There are changes that are likely to happen when the person is within a few days or hours of dying (see ‘Recognising when someone is reaching the end of their life’ below).
+Some of these changes may be distressing, but health and social care professionals can reassure you that the person is not suffering.